MostlyMediocre/hello-world/README.md

 # hello-world
-i basic test of making a git hub repo
+a basic test of making a git hub repo

+this is a description of me